Josephson Diode Effect Induced by Valley Polarization in Twisted Bilayer Graphene: I. Scattering matrix method for the 1D toy model

 Here, $k_{e, \tau \alpha}$ and $k_{h, \tau \alpha}$ are the wave vectors for electron and hole states, respectively, and $N_{e(h), \tau \alpha}$ are normalization factors to ensure that the scattering matrices are unitary.
 Here, $\psi_{v p, e, \tau+}, \psi_{v p, h, \tau-}$ are right movers, while $\psi_{v p, e, \tau-}, \psi_{v p, h, \tau+}$ are left movers.
 If we only consider the linear order correction of Fermi momenta due to the VP, the correction can be written as $k_{e, \tau \alpha} \approx k_{v p, \tau \alpha}^0+\delta k_{e, \tau \alpha}, k_{h, \tau \alpha} \approx k_{v p, \tau \alpha}^0+\delta k_{h, \tau \alpha}$ in which

 This approximation will be used in the calculation of current-phase relation (CPR) later.

-As the BdG Hamiltonian is block-diagonalized in the valley space, we can solve the scattering matrix for $\tau=\pm $ separately, then add their contributions to the Josephson current together.
+As the BdG Hamiltonian is block-diagonalized, we can solve the scattering matrix for $\tau=\pm $ separately, then add their contributions to the Josephson current together.
 We take the wave function of the whole junction as

 In the case of perfectly transparent contacts, the boundary conditions at $x=0$ and $x=d$ read

 Here, the first and second equalities are obtained from the continuity of the whole wave function, while the third and fourth equalities are obtained from the conservation of particle current.